-Ghee is a form of clarified butter, which has many benefits.
-Learn how to make ghee at home with this simple tutorial.
+Ghee is a form of clarified butter and is one of the healthiest cooking oils you can use.
+Learn how to make ghee with my simple tutorial!

 Although, it’s just begun popping up in conventional grocery stores in the last few years, Ghee has been used in India for thousands of years.
 It is a form of clarified butter in which the water and milk solids have been removed.
 Ghee is more golden in color than clarified butter and has a light nutty flavor.

 It has a high smoke point of 450°F, which makes it great for sautéing and baking.
 And if you like the flavor that butter adds to dishes, then you are going to love your eggs fried in ghee and veggies that have been roasted in it!

 During the clarifying process, the lactose and casein are removed from the butter.
 Because of that, sometimes people who have problems with dairy can tolerate ghee.
 That is not always the case though, so if you are someone with severe intolerance, you might want to check with your doctor or avoid it.

 Ghee made from grass-fed cows is rich in CLA (conjugated linoleic acid), which has been shown in studies to be helpful in fighting cancer.
 It contains Vitamin K2, which is essential in helping the body utilize minerals including calcium.
 Human research has also shown it to be useful in helping to lower body fat and aid in weight loss.
 Ghee is also a good source of Vitamin D.

 If you’ve seen jars of ghee at the store, then you may have been as shocked as I was at the price tag.
 A jar of a well known brand that’s about the same size as mine goes for around 12 dollars at our local Kroger.
 Twelve dollars!
 Which is exactly why I learned how to make ghee at home.
 See that jar up there?
 That only cost me around six bucks to make.
 That’s quite the savings!
 Plus, it’s so simple to make.